Ernestine Lambriquet: Adopted daughter

 Having been an intimate of the royal family for years, she was formally adopted by the royal couple on 9 November 1788, after the death of her mother, and awarded a pension of 12,000 livres by the king.
 Marie Antoinette called her "Ernestine" from a character in a novel by Marie Jeanne Riccoboni.

 She slept in the same room as Marie Thérèse, dressed the same way, ate the same food, was educated with her by the royal governesses and treated the same way materially.
-The royal couple did not merely allow Ernestine to share Marie Thérèse's things, but are noted to have paid high bills for Ernestine's personal expenses, such when Ernestine needed extra lessons in Italian and geography.
+The royal couple did not merely allow Ernestine to share Marie Thérèse's things, but are noted to have paid high bills for Ernestine's personal expenses, such as when Ernestine needed extra lessons in Italian and geography.
 Marie Antoinette instructed the royal governesses to treat Ernestine and Marie Thérèse the same way in private, and made sure that the two girls took turns waiting upon each other as Marie Thérèse would have done with a biological sister, since Marie Thérèse was proud and Marie Antoinette thought it would be a lesson in humility to have a sister whom she was expected to treat as an equal.
 The adoption was however purely a private matter: Ernestine was not formally given the rank of royal princess, or treated as a royal princess in public.
 She was known at court simply as "the girl who was always in the company of Marie Thérèse".
 This was in fact not an uncommon thing in Europe in this time period, when royal children were sometimes given foster siblings as playmates, which were in no way acknowledged in public life.